extension-js/extension.js/.github/SECURITY.md

 If you believe you’ve found a security vulnerability in Extension.js, we encourage you to report it right away.

 We will investigate all legitimate reports and work quickly to fix the problem.
+You will get an acknowledgement within 72 hours and a first assessment within 14 days.

 Our preferred method is to use GitHub’s private vulnerability reporting feature.
 To disclose a potential security issue: